Julien-Elie/usenet-signcontrol/README.md

 - **HOST**

-The host which appears in the second part of the Message-ID of control articles generated.
+The host which appears in the second part of the Message-ID of generated control articles.
 It is usually the name of a news server.

 - **ADMIN\_GROUP**